TimDaub/taxtool/README.md

 To check a document's plausibility or to see a year's revenue, `--calcbalance` can be used.
-As an string input it takes an asset name e.g. "ETH" and will then extend the output by adding two new colums `{assetName}_BOUGHT` and `{assetName}_SOLD`.
-Upfront, all trades are sorted by their date time in an ascending order. `--calcbalance` can process multiple assets at once by separating them with a comma: `--calcbalance "ETH,EUR"`
+As an string input it takes an asset name e.g. "ETH" and will then extend the output by adding five new colums:

+1. `{assetName}_BOUGHT`: The number of assets bought until that date.
+1. `{assetName}_SOLD`: The number of assets sold until that date.
+1. `{assetName}_RECEIVED`: The number of assets received until that date (e.g. through a donation).
+1. `{assetName}_SENT`: The number of assets sent until that date (e.g.  to rent a server).
+1. `{assetName}_BALANCE`: The balance of that asset after the transaction.

+Upfront, all trades are sorted by their date time in an ascending order.
+`--calcbalance` can process multiple assets at once by separating them with a
+comma: `--calcbalance "ETH,EUR"`

 trades.csv
 ```csv